 The i2MAP project was conceived as an effort to develop an AUV imaging system capable of taking over the task of midwater time series surveys currently conducted with ROVs.
-The project officially started in 2013, however progress over the first 1.5 years was initially slow, primarily due to competing engineering resource priorities The majority of the project development effort has taken place between mid-2014 and the end of 2015.
+The project officially started in 2013, however progress over the first 1.5 years was initially slow, primarily due to competing engineering resource priorities.
+The majority of the project development effort has taken place between mid-2014 and the end of 2015.
 The technical results achieved are an imaging system compatible with the Dorado class of AUV’s that can record over 4.8 hours of very high quality video per mission.
 The effort resulted in the project’s first AUV vs. ROV video comparison dives on June of 2015, which demonstrated the remarkably sharp video that the system was able to produce while transecting at twice the speed at which ROV-based video has been collected.
 Analysis of the recorded images revealed comparable census results for most genera, with enhanced values for a number of the more mobile species (primarily fish and squid).
 This is a very exciting result and indicates that there may be a significant advantage in using relatively fast and quiet AUV’s for future time series.
-That said, there were still issues that required attention during 2016 including improving the robustness of the application software and the interface with the AUV mission scripting function, the transfer of the collected imagery into VARS (the MBARI video database, continued AUV-ROV transect comparison dives through the depth range we can currently work (50-500 m), and validation of the integrity of the dome design to the full specified depth requirement of 1500 m.
+That said, there were still issues that required attention during 2016 including improving the robustness of the application software and the interface with the AUV mission scripting function, the transfer of the collected imagery into VARS (the MBARI video database), continued AUV-ROV transect comparison dives through the depth range we can currently work (50-500 m), and validation of the integrity of the dome design to the full specified depth requirement of 1500 m.
 We have full confidence that all of these tasks will be completed by the end of 2016 with the exception of validating the current dome design.
 During the remainder of 2016 we are working on validating the dome design for 1500 meters, but there is some risk that this task may not be completed before the end of the year.

 For this reason we are requesting that this project be continued into 2017.
 We will be requesting the resources to finish the work of designing, building and proof testing an improved dome design, increasing the lighting for better imagery by upgrading the LED lights to newer models with higher output, and conducting the final series of AUV-ROV comparison dives down to the current operational depth of 1000 m to complete the validation of this new transecting methodology.